Call-for-Code/Practice-Pull-Requests/README.md

    ![Fix](img/5-fix.png)

-1. Commit to a new branch in your fork.
+1. Commit to a new branch in your fork by clicking "Propose changes".

    ![Commit](img/5-commit.png)